-The Scheme's RI Policy should be expected to develop over time as regulation and best practices evolve.
-It was most recently reviewed and updated in December 2022.
-The latest versions of both the Scheme's SIP and RI Policy can be found on the 'Scheme documents' page of the member website.
+The Scheme's RI Policy and SIP were most recently reviewed and updated in December 2022 and March 2023 respectively.
+Both of these documents can be found on the NAPS website.

-The APS SIP describes the Trustee's position on ESG issues by means of the following Mission Statement:
+The NAPS SIP describes the Trustee's position on ESG issues by means of the following Mission Statement: